Sech (singer)

-Biography

-1993–2014: Early life and career beginnings
+Early life

 Carlos Isaías Morales Williams was born the youngest of four children in the Río Abajo township of Panama City to parents who were both pastors.
 He developed his singing voice while singing in his church's choir.
 He additionally enjoyed writing poetry and singing along to the music of Boyz II Men.
 After high school, he worked in the food service and construction industries while producing music on the side with his friend Focking Rafita.
 He began his musical career in Panama as a street vendor who also sang to customers.
 Morales started his career in the group Los Principiantes.
-His first song with the group, titled "Te Llamaba", was released in June 2008.
+At age 14, he released "Te Llamaba" with the group in June 2008.

+Musical career

 2014–2018: Solo career and national success

 In 2014, Sech released his debut single "Yo Sin Ti".
 Between 2014 and 2017, Sech began releasing new songs until the release of "Miss Lonely", which became his first national hit and gave him his national recognition.
 The song went viral in Colombia and attracted the attention of producer and DJ Dimelo Flow.
 Following this, Sech was signed to Rich Music in 2017, and in December of that year, he released his first mixtape album, titled The Sensation Mixtape.

 Sech's debut extended play The Sensation, was released on December 6, 2018.
 Consisting of 8 songs, the album includes the singles "Me Gustaría", "La Vida" and the original version of "Que Más Pues", which its remix would be included on his following release.
 The album also features guest appearances from International artists, including Justin Quiles, Jowell & Randy and Dalex.